catwell/www.warp10.io/tools/github_repositories.md

 <a href="https://github.com/cityzendata/www.warp10.io" title="The static, markdown based, Jekyll powered Warp10's site">Warp10.io</a>

 <a href="https://github.com/cityzendata/cityzendata.github.io" title="The static, markdown based, Jekyll powered Cityzen Data's blog">Cityzen blog</a>

+<a name="External"></a>

+### External contributions

+<a href="https://github.com/CleverCloud/warp10-scala-client" title="This is a scala client for Warp 10, this client is ATM only able to send data to Warp 10">Scala - client</a>

+<a href="https://github.com/CleverCloud/warp10.rs" title="This is a Rust client for Warp 10, this client is ATM only able to write data to Warp 10">Rust - client</a>

 </div>